vivekraj/docs/docs/bizaxl/README.md

 **Button Link** (Optional)
 - Custom URL for the button
-- Must be a valid URL format
+- Must be a full URL starting with https://

+**⚠️ Important Note:**
+- **Do not add button labels or URLs unless absolutely essential**
+- Fallback buttons are already in place and work for most cases
+- Only customize if you have a specific, unique call-to-action requirement

 **When to Edit:**
 - Only modify if you want to change the default behavior